 Step 4: Once logged in, click on "My Account" at the top right corner.

 Step 6: If the captcha is correct, you'll see a table displaying your API Key along with its expiration date and usage count.
+By pressing the copy icon near the API Key, your key gets instantly copied to the clipboard.

-Currently, there is a limit of 100 uses per key.
-Once you reach this limit, you can generate another key, giving you an additional 100 uses.
-This usage limit is in place to prevent server overload.
+Currently, there is a limit of 100 uses per key for SMS & ANPR APIs and 10,000 data points for GPS tracking.
+Once you reach this limit, you can generate another key, which provides an additional 100 uses.

 With this, we are ready to move to hardware.